What is Metal Preparation and Passivation?

 Better Engineering has been designing and manufacturing cleaning machines for 63 years to help companies achieve high standards of quality and reliability.
 Regarding metal products, we understand that preparation and passivation are critical surface-finishing processes that must be undertaken.
 Our cleaning machines are designed to remove contaminants from the surface of metals like stainless steel.
 Our company aims to increase your metal’s corrosion resistance by designing and building a machine that removes free iron particles and oxides that form on its surface.

-Our automated passivation systems use a nitric or citric acid that removes all free iron and other contaminants from the substrate while maintaining its original integrity.
+Our automated passivation systems use citric acid that removes all free iron and other contaminants from the substrate while maintaining its original integrity.
 The result is a metal surface with superior corrosion resistance and excellent heat transfer characteristics.
 Better Engineering’s automated passivation systems are commonly designed as monorail, turntable, or immersion washers.

 Contact a system specialist today for more information about how we can help.